toelt-llc/hira/README.md

 ## Partners
-The partner institutions from the HIRA project are the following
+The partner institutions from the HIRA project are the following:
+* Next2U (ITA)
+* SUPSI IDSIA (CHE)